dinarly/Story/README.md

 Abdallah and Safiyyah both smiled.

-“Next we will learn what happens inside the neuron.”
+Ai said: “Next we will learn what happens inside the neuron.”

 ## Introduction to Quantum Mechanics